FarrisIsmati/rollio/rollio-service-nlp/python/README_DEV.md

-# WW Python Dev Environment Info
+# Rolio Python Dev Environment Info

 ## TL;DR
 1. Install `pyenv` and python 3.6.6 with it [sdf](#Env)